a5221985/tutorials/Microservices/microservices_with_spring_cloud.md

 	1. If LimitsService goes down, the other dependent services may go down as well
 2. Fault tolerance:
-	1. If a service is not availabe, then dependent service provides default respnonse (graceful behaviour)
+	1. If a service is not availabe, then dependent service provides default response (graceful behaviour)
 	2. Hystrix helps us to build fault tolerance into microservices
 3. Dependencies: Limits-Service